 - a.
-Associate degree programs offering art or design courses in a two-year program of liberal studies follow the standards and guidelines for degree-granting institutions offering liberal arts degrees. - b.
-Associate degree programs offering art or design courses in a curriculum intended to lead, by transfer, to baccalaureate degree programs follow the standards and guidelines for degree-granting institutions offering liberal arts or professional degrees, as appropriate to the objectives of the program. - c.
-Institutions offering two-year degree-granting programs in art or design with objectives outlined in Standards for Accreditation VI.A.1.a. and b. shall be reviewed by standards equivalent to the first two years of a four-year baccalaureate program.
+Associate or other degree programs offering art or design courses in a two-year program of occupational studies not intended for transfer should follow standards and guidelines for two-year vocational programs (see Standards for Accreditation VI.B.). - Associate degree programs offering art or design courses in a two-year program of liberal studies follow the standards and guidelines for degree-granting institutions offering liberal arts degrees. - c.
+Associate degree programs offering art or design courses in a curriculum intended to lead, by transfer, to baccalaureate degree programs follow the standards and guidelines for degree-granting institutions offering liberal arts or professional degrees, as appropriate to the objectives of the program. - d.
+Institutions offering two-year degree-granting programs in art or design with objectives outlined in Standards for Accreditation VI.A.1.c. and d. shall be reviewed by standards equivalent to the first two years of a four-year baccalaureate program.
 At least 3 semester hours of art/design history are required; 6 semester hours are strongly recommended.